htylerbrooks/Project_Three/README.md

 -As a user I want to incorporate the Open Beer Database API into my program

+-As a user I want to be able to see an index of all the posts

 Entity Relationship Diagram:

-An author will have many posts and comments.
+An author will have many posts and comments

-A post will have many comments and one author.
+A post will have many comments and one author

-A comment will have one author and one post!
+A comment will have one author and one post

 USER/Author

 -An author has many posts

 -An author has many comments

 POST